If you are searching for a split keyboard, you are probably asking one of three questions:

 A personal confession: I often struggle with T and B. Technically, both are assigned to the left hand, but I frequently hit them with the right - especially when the preceding or following character is far left, or when I’m pressing Shift.

-This is one of the subtle but significant issues that split mechanical keyboards aim to solve.
+This is one of the subtle but significant issues that split keyboards solve.
+They make the hand zones obvious.

 Types of Split Keyboards